dhruvildave235/NeuroSchedule.AI/README.md

 # gemini client or openai (depending on your LLM client)
 ```

-## ✍️ Created By
+## ✍️ Created By Dhruvil_Dave

-Created by Dhruvil_Dave
  Built with ❤️, logic, and neural precision.

 ## License